-Table 23: Troubleshooting eScreening
+Table 23: Troubleshooting IRDS

 The first step in most cases is to check the system status page.
-The process of authenticating and viewing the status page will give you some information about the system stability, because this process exercises the application, database, and VistA.
+The process of authenticating and viewing the status page will give you some information about the system stability, because this process exercises the application, database, and CDW.
 The inability to authenticate or errors reported on the status page allows the system administrator to narrow his/her focus.

 The next step is to check the logs.
 The logging level can be temporarily dialed up in each logging configuration file (see 3.2.1) to support DEBUG-level messaging as needed.
 The logs will display detailed information about the type of problem that is occurring, and can be tailed and searched.
 If the application is operational in general, failing actions can be tested in the application and checked in the logs.

-If the application cannot connect to the database, the system administrator can check whether the mysqld process is running, check the MySQL logs, and test connecting to the database using various parameters using the MySQL CLI (command line interface).
-The CLI can also be used to query and modify data or state as needed in order to resolve the issue.
+If the application cannot connect to the database, the system administrator can check whether the MSSQLSERVER process is running, check the SQL Server logs, and test connecting to the database using various parameters using the SQL Server Management Studio client (application interface).
+The SQL Server Management Studio client can also be used to query and modify data or state as needed in order to resolve the issue.

+If the problem is with CDW, the connection information can be changed or confirmed with CDW support technicians.
+Most CDW issues will require cooperation with CDW support.

-If the problem is with VistA, the connection information can be changed or confirmed with VistA support technicians.
-Most VistA issues will require cooperation with VistA support.
+If the problem is with VLER Direct, the connection information can be changed or confirmed with VLER Direct support technicians.
+Most VLER Direct issues will require cooperation with VLER Direct support.

 Finally, if the issue lies within the application itself, such as a bug or the inability to deal with an unforeseen issue in the production environment, the application source code can be modified as needed to resolve the issue.